raspberrypilearning/xai-challenge-image-classfier/en/step_4.md

 --- /task ---

-Your application needs to classify the image your user has uploaded as `hotdog` or `not-hotdog`.
+Your application needs to classify the image your user has uploaded as `hotdog` or `nothotdog`.
 To do this, it needs to compare the uploaded image against the `hotdog` class in the model.

 --- task ---